ErSachinBhati/Docsify/README.md

 ```
 This command checks the installed version of Node.js

+**Command Breakdown**

+node : This is the command-line interface for running JavaScript code outside of a web browser.

+-v   : This is an option that stands for "version".This is useful for verifying the installed version .

 ```
 npm -v
 ```
-This command checks the installed version of npm
+This command checks the installed version of npm(Node Package Manager)

 **Output**